lucivpav/InLocCIIRC_dataset/README.md

 ## Build point cloud file
 1. Adjust the Space name

+## Build query poses
+1. Adjust the Space name

+## TODO
-TODO: the mesh should be in .obj format -> update the README and code. why .obj? to preserve high quality RGB triangulated model
+* the mesh should be in .obj format -> update the README and code. why .obj? to preserve high quality RGB triangulated model